-SC394 Principles of Biomedical Science (PLTW Course / AP Level) (2 periods/full year), 1.0 credit Prerequisite: Successful completion of SC172 Biology I (or higher) and Teacher Recommendation Recommendation: Grade of 85% or higher in prerequisites
+SC394 Principles of Biomedical Science (PLTW Course / AP Level) (2 periods/full year), 1.0 credit

-From the moment students walk into this classroom, they are immersed in the mysterious death of Anna.
-They are asked to investigate, document, and analyze evidence to solve the case.
-This course provides an introduction to biomedical science through exciting hands-on projects and problems.
+Prerequisite: Successful completion of SC172 Biology I (or higher) and Teacher Recommendation science through exciting hands-on projects and problems.
 Students will investigate concepts of biology and medicine as they explore health conditions including heart disease, diabetes, sickle-cell disease, hypercholesterolemia, and infectious diseases.
 They will determine the factors that led to the death of a fictional woman as they sequentially piece together evidence found in her medical history and her autopsy report.
 Students will also investigate lifestyle choices and medical treatments that might have prolonged the woman's life and demonstrated how the development of disease is related to changes in human body systems.
 Students practice problem solving with structured activities and progress to open-ended projects and problems that require them to develop planning, documentation, communication and other professional skills.